 What Is Ginger, Exactly?

-Ginger is a tropical plant native to Asia.
-The underground rhizome of this medicinal plant is called the ginger root, which is what we commonly see complementing our plate of sushi and at our local farmers market.
-Ginger root has been praised for thousands of years for its therapeutic properties… but does it actually benefit your health?
-Simply put, yes!
+Ginger is a tropical plant native to southeast Asia.
+Originally used in ancient Chinese and Indian communities, it became a staple in the Roman community in the first century.
+The underground rhizome (also known as the stem) of this medicinal plant is called the ginger root, which is what you’ve probably seen at your local farmers market or sliced alongside a plate of sushi.
+Ginger root has been praised for thousands of years for its therapeutic properties, and now we also have research to support its many uses.

-Here are five science-backed benefits of ginger that’ll encourage you to include it in your daily diet.
+Here are eight science-backed health benefits of ginger that’ll encourage you to include it in your daily diet.

 1. Improves Digestion